-Students are encouraged to bring their mugs to Passages to limit the use of paper products and dishware.
-Mugs are on the equipment list for Passages.
+Students are encouraged to bring their travel thermoses to Passages to limit the use of paper products and dishware.
+Reusable mugs are on the equipment list for Passages.

-- All students are bussed out to Passages so as to reduce van usage and traffic.
+- All students are bussed out to Passages to reduce van usage and traffic.

-- Activities at Basecamp require little transportation and resource use—we do the activities at camp and focus on human interaction and not on resource consumption.
+- Activities at Basecamp require little transportation and resource use— activities at camp instead focus on human interaction we do the activities at camp and focus on human interaction instead of resource consumption.
 (46 of 66 activities are done at camp).